Shamell Stallworth

-Shamell Jermaine Stallworth, commonly known in Brazil simply as Shamell (born September 7, 1980), is an American professional basketball player that also has Brazilian nationality.
+Shamell Jermaine Stallworth, commonly known in Brazil simply as Shamell (born September 7, 1980), is an American professional basketball player.
 His nickname is "Showmell".
 With E.C.
 Pinheiros from São Paulo, he won the 2013 FIBA Americas League.

 College career

 Shamell played for four seasons of college basketball in the NCAA Division I (North American university championship), representing the University of San Francisco, where he played with the San Francisco Dons.

 Professional career

 In 2004, Shamell came to Brazil and stayed three months in Araraquara, playing in the quarterfinals of the Paulista state championship.
 The following year, he moved to Paulistano, where in his first season there, playing next to the Paulista wing Renato Lamas, his team finished second in the Paulista state championship.
 That same season, Shamell was chosen for the selection of the Brazilian Championship, alongside Nezinho dos Santos, Alex Garcia, Ricardo Probst, and Murilo Becker.
 In August 2007, Shamell moved to the Croatian club Zadar of the Adriatic League and the European 2nd-tier level EuroCup, where he played until June 2008.
 At the end of his contract, Shamell moved to the Chinese Basketball Association to play for Zhejiang Cyclone.

 However, he only played two months with the club, due to adjustment problems of his family, and he chose to return to Brazil to play, a nation which he declared to be his new home.
 He joined Winner Limeira, where he won the Paulista state regional championship in 2008–09.
 The fans of that club still remember him.
 In 2009, "Showmell" went to Pinheiros, a club that later would become a great rival of his former team Paulistano.